How to Draw Glowing Hands with Markers: Copic Glow Effect Tutorial

 For example light or glow emanating from cracks in a rock or stone formation will react different then light radiating from a glass light bulb.
 In the case of the rock formation the glow will only radiate through cracks and create a directional glow with heavy dark areas where the surface is solid on the other hand glow from a light bulb radiates freely with no limitations or shadows within the actual object and fades as it travels away from the bulb.
 These are two examples on opposite ends of the gamut but most things fall somewhere in between.

-Now that I’ve got you thinking like Bill Nye the Science Guy let us use markers to emulate the glow.
-In the case of this Iron Fist I could have gone the usual direction of the ultra white glowing fists that most often mean minimal definition within the hand.
+Now that I've got you thinking like Bill Nye the Science Guy let us use markers to emulate the glow.
+In the case of this Iron Fist piece I could have gone the usual direction of the ultra white glowing fist that most often means minimal definition within the hand.
+Instead I decided to cool the temperature down so that I could include more muscle definition around the core of the glowing fist, as a cooler temperature would mean a less intense light.
+I did this by laying down some light reds and yellows to form the muscle structure of the hands.

 Instead I decided to cool the temperature down so that I could include more muscle definition around the core of the hands as a cooler temperature would mean a less intense light.
 I did this by laying down some light reds and yellows to form the muscle structure of the hands.